Mukta Barve

 Barve also owns a production house named Rasika Productions, under which she has produced the plays: Chhapa Kata, Lovebirds (2015) and Indira (2015), a theatre-based poetry programme, Rang Nava, in which she presents some poetry of her own and some of the others.
 Currently, she is acting and producing a play named CodeMantra (2016) under the banner of Rasika Productions.
-Mukta is also considered as Jessica Alba of India because of few similarities in their looks and choice of movie selection.

 Life and family

-Mukta Barve was born in Chinchwad near Pune, Maharashtra, India.
+Mukta Barve was born 17 May 1979 in Chinchwad near Pune, Maharashtra, India.
 Her father worked at a telecom company and her mother was a school teacher.
 She also has a brother, Debu Barve who is a commercial artist.
 In her school, she participated in many plays.
 After completing her Standard 10, Barve decided to take up acting as her profession.
 Barve completed her 11 and 12th standard from Sir Parshurambhau College, Pune.
 Later, she graduated from Savitribai Phule Pune University in Theatre and earned a bachelor's degree with Drama from Lalit Kala Kendra.
-Barve has admitted to being socially awkward as a child, and did not have many friends.
+Barve has admitted to being socially awkward as a child and did not have many friends.
 Later, she moved to Mumbai to focus completely on her acting career and stayed at a girls hostel in Kurla.